hercules-390/hyperion/README.md

 ## Hercules 4.0 (Hyperion)

-The **Hyperion** version of Hercules is the official development version of the Hercules emulator and contains the latest bleeding edge changes made by Hercules developers to address various bugs that may exist in the production version.

 **Hercules** is an open source software implementation of the mainframe System/370 and ESA/390 architectures, in addition to the latest 64-bit z/Architecture.
 Hercules runs under Linux, Windows,